Association of Persecutees of the Nazi Regime – Federation of Antifascists

-The Association of Persecutees of the Nazi Regime/Federation of Antifascists (German: Vereinigung der Verfolgten des Naziregimes – Bund der Antifaschistinnen und Antifaschisten) (VVN-BdA) is a German political confederation founded in 1947 and based in Berlin.
-The VVN-BdA, formerly the VVN, emerged from victims' associations in Germany founded by political opponents to Nazism after the Second World War and the end of the Nazi dictatorship.
+The Association of Persecutees of the Nazi Regime – Federation of Antifascists (German: Vereinigung der Verfolgten des Naziregimes – Bund der Antifaschistinnen und Antifaschisten) (VVN-BdA) is a German political confederation founded in 1947 and based in Berlin.
+The VVN-BdA, formerly the VVN, emerged from victims' associations in Germany founded by political opponents to Nazism after the Second World War and the end of the Nazi rule in Germany.

 During the Cold War, the VVN was the subject of political struggles between East and West Germany.
-In the West, the association was seen as dominated by the Communist Party (KPD); in the East, the VVN was accused of spying.
+In the West, the association was seen as dominated by the Communist Party; in the East, the VVN was accused of spying.
 In 1953, East Germany banned the VVN and founded the Committee of Antifascist Resistance Fighters in its place.

 Since 2002, the association has extended to cover the whole of Germany, including camp communities of former prisoners of the concentration camps as incorporated associations.
 The VVN-BdA claims to be the biggest and oldest anti-fascist organization in the Federal Republic of Germany.